dominicrodger/dominicrodger.com.old/src/code/pelican.md

 I use [WebFaction][webfaction] for all my sites, and whilst deploying was easy, it wasn't entirely obvious that I did it the right way.
-WebFaction has a really nice model for managing sites ([domains, applications, and websites][webfaction-help]), but Pelican didn't really fit into any of them.
+WebFaction has a really nice model for managing sites ([domains, applications, and websites][webfaction-help]), but Pelican didn't really fit into its model.
 Eventually I settled on creating a Pelican installation in my root directory, and then used "Symbolic link to static only app" with the path set to Pelican's output directory.

 I've added a cron job to my WebFaction account which just pulls from my public GitHub repository, so any changes I push to [GitHub][dmr-repo] get deployed to